czhc/securityhub-remediations/README.md

 11. Evaluate the output by looking for "Status"="Inactive"

-## Module 6 - Optional - Remediate an Public EBS-Snapshot
+## Module 6 - Remediate an Public EBS-Snapshot

 This module will show how to setup an automated detection of a EBS Snaspshot that has been made public, with a finding submitted to Security Hub, then use Security Hub Custom action to delete the snapshot.
 Then we'll fully automate the remediation by changing the detection policy to perform the delete while still providing notification.
 1. Start by reviewing the file "post-ebs-snapshot-public.yml" using the Cloud9 IDE.
 Observe that the only action type is "post-finding".
 Also Observe that the following two lines instruct Cloud Custodian to deploy a CloudWatch rule which triggers on a regular schedule, configured to be every 5 minutes.